 Creole Shrimp Etouffee Recipe

 Shrimp étouffée is a must-eat dish from Louisiana.
-Etouffee is all over the American south, part of the rich history and diverse cooking techniques acquired from many different parts of the world.
+Etouffee is hugely popular in the American south, part of the rich history and diverse cooking techniques acquired from many different parts of the world.

-A bit like a classic gumbo recipe, shrimp etouffee offers up a wonderful creamy sauce made from the Cajun Holy Trinity of vegetables - bell peppers, celery and onion - thickened with a roux, much like a stew.
+A bit like a classic fricassee recipe, shrimp etouffee offers up a wonderful creamy sauce made from the Cajun Holy Trinity of vegetables - bell peppers, celery and onion, and in this case, garlic and tomato for a Creole version, much like a stew.

-Bring in your favorite Creole Seasonings and you'll develop a flavor that will definitely work its way into your heart.
+Bring in your favorite Creole spices and you'll develop a flavor that will definitely work its way into your heart.

-The shrimp can be sauteed then added to the dish, or you can cook them right into the sauce, which is more traditional.
+The shrimp can be sautéed then added to the dish, or you can cook them right in the sauce, which is more traditional.
 In fact, the very name "etouffee" means "to smother" in French, referring to smothering the shrimp within the sauce.

 Let's talk about how to make shrimp etouffee, shall we?